MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-power-auto-temp-bus-events.md

 ## Power automate templates
-To use Power automate templates to create business events in Microsoft Dynamics 365 Human Resources follow these steps:
+To use Power automate templates to create business events in Microsoft Dynamics 365 Human Resources, follow these steps:
 1. Go to Microsoft Power Automate.
 2. Select **Templates** from the left navigation panel.
 3. Search for the template name.
 Ex: **Goal due reminder**.
-4. Select template and the flow connection will be displayed.
+4. Select template and the flow connection will display.
 5. Click **Continue**.
 6. Enter your Finance environment.

 To change the occurrence of the flow, go to **Recurrence** and update the **Interval** and **Frequency**.
 If the flow interval is updated from every day to every week, the flow will run once a week and send email notifications.

 You can update email notification in the **Conditions** section.
-When the **Goal due reminder** flow is ran, the email notification will be sent to all workers where the goal end date is today and is not completed or cancelled.
+When the **Goal due reminder** flow is ran, the email notification is sent to all workers where the goal end date is today and isn't completed or canceled.
 To send notifications to all workers where a goal is due on a specific date, change the condition using the **Is less than and equal to**.